Want to get Coaching Clients Fast?

 11. Step outside your Niche.
 Go for a client COMPLETELY out of your realm of interest and zone of comfort.
 Learn what’s available by coaching THIS person, then come up with 10 new ways to market.

-13. Since the new year is approaching, go to a New Years Eve party and ask everyone how they plan to support their resolution (we are in the business of keeping New Year’s resolutions)
+13. Since the new year is approaching, go to a New Years Eve party and ask everyone how they plan to support their resolution (we are in the business of keeping New Year’s resolutions) (this one is not always relevant)

 14. Send out coupons for a free session to everyone you know so that they can use them as gifts for friends (A $75 value) (I’m doing this now, I’ll let you know how well it works.)